lextoumbourou/notes/notes/permanent/mean-absolute-error.md

   - MachineLearning
 ---

-Mean Absolute Error (MAE) is a metric for assessing [Regression](Regression) predictions.
+Mean Absolute Error (MAE) is a metric for assessing [regression](regression.md) predictions.
 Simply take the average of the absolute error between all labels and predictions in the test set:

 $\frac{1}{N}\sum\limits_{j=1}^{n} |y_i - \hat{y}_i|$